Our Therapists

 Hannah Walker

 Hi I’m Hannah, a qualified counsellor and psychotherapist.
 I’m the founder of The Edinburgh Counselling Service where I provide counselling to individuals, couples and young people.
-I am particularly experienced in supporting individuals with anxiety, low self-esteem, issues around food and exercise, stress, trauma, relationships, perfectionism, burnout and imposter syndrome.
+I am particularly experienced in supporting individuals with anxiety, low self-esteem, stress, trauma, relationships, perfectionism, burnout and imposter syndrome.

 My approach to counselling is grounded in openness, trust, honesty, compassion (and even a little humour!).
 The counselling journey can bring the confidence, personal growth and self-awareness required to reach your full potential and live fully.
 Please take a look here to find out more about how I work.